 Styling the header elements

-Each header element has its own section in the Style Editor.
+Each header element has its own section in Site Styles.

 - Header: Branding - Set the font and color of the site title, or the logo width.

 - Header: Tag Line - Set the tag line’s font and color.

 - Header: Primary Navigation - Set the style, font, and color of the Main Navigation.

 - Header: Secondary Navigation - Set the style, font, and color, of the Secondary Navigation, or check Inherit Primary Navigation.

 - Header: Search - Choose the search bar’s font, and its icon, border, and text color.
 Use the Style tweak to choose whether the bar displays as a rectangle or an underline.